frontenddogma/web-development-glossary/manuscript/b.md

 BDD
 : → Behavior-Driven Development

+Behavior
+: In web development, the code that deals with how content can be interacted with.
+This is usually achieved through JavaScript.

 Behavior-Driven Development
 : An Agile software development process that encourages collaboration among developers, QA, and non-technical or business participants in a software project.
 BDD encourages teams to use conversation and concrete examples to formalize a shared understanding of how the application should behave.
 It emerged from Test-Driven Development (TDD).
 BDD combines the general techniques and principles of TDD with ideas from domain-driven design and object-oriented analysis and design to provide software development and management teams with shared tools and a shared process to collaborate on software development.&nbsp;[†](#w-bdd)